Schools & Colleges

 Vita: Prof. Brown's VitaEmail: Ryan BrownWebsite: http://www.econ.ucdenver.edu/rbrown/Office Location: Lawrence Street Center 470TPhone: 303-315-2070Fax: 303-315-2048Areas of Expertise:Development Economics, Labor Economics, Health Economics, Economic Demography

 Ph.D., Economics, Duke University, 2014M.A., Economics, Duke University, 2009B.A., Economics and Psychology, Vassar College, 2004

-Ryan Brown's work applies econometric techniques to population representative data in both developed and developing country settings, with the goal of examining the relationship between the social and physical environment and the human capital endowment and long-term economic outcomes of children and young adults.
+Ryan Brown's work applies econometric techniques to population representative data in both developed and developing country settings, to examine how changes in the social and physical environment impact health and human capital accumulation.

 “The Mexican Drug War and Early-Life Health: The Impact of Violent Crime on Birth Outcomes” - Revision Requested at Demography